hychn/hychn.github.io/md/workout.md

 * Side lateral raise

 # Squat
+* screw in your feet. toes out and heels in
+* use hips as stabilizer
+* watch the knees
+* warm up with no weight to get used to the movement

 * Use the machine to get the feeling
 * Need to lean back
 * Get a comfortable stance (Lock shoudler and place weight on there kinda like the other lifts)